aman-kumar3032002/eyrc23_LD_2902/readme.txt

 Journey - 3
 -------------------------------------------------------------------------------------------------------------------------------------------------------
-Khoju has deployed to the arena and started its mission and successfully deteced new species, named - cute aliens.
+Khoju has deployed to the arena and started its mission and successfully deteced new species, named - Besan ke ladoo[BKL] aliens.

 -----------------------------------Journey Continue----------------------------------------------------------------------------------------------------